Transport in Karachi: Tramway service

 An iconic tramway service was started in 1884 by the British in Karachi.
 The service was run on multiple routes by Mohamedali Tramways Company between 1947 and 1975.
 In 1975 trams closed due to unknown reason.
 However, the revival of tramway service is proposed by Karachi Administrator Iftikhar Ali.
 Turkey has offered assistance in the revival and launching modern tramway service in Karachi.

 Auto Rickshaws

 A motorized three-wheeler (pictured) that seats two passengers generally used for short distances.
 In addition there are around 50,000 six-seater rickshaws operating in the city.
 In 2019, a distance of six kilometers should not cost more than Rs10 according to the government’s tariff.

 Old-style Buses

 The people of Karachi use minibuses, coaches, and large buses which are beautified with cultural art.
 They are often cramped and filled to the brim.
 They are often operated by reckless drivers who do not follow the rules of the road, endangering many.

+In 2024, Provincial Transport Minister Sharjeel Inam Memon announced the relocation of bus terminals out of Karachi to improve the traffic situation in Karachi.

+He also announced the launch of free shuttle service.
+The service will be operational from 14 August.